 The determination of the strange PDF has generated significant controversy in the literature for more than a decade.
-Fixed-target neutrino DIS measurements [64-68] typically prefer a strange PDF that is roughly half of the up and down sea distribution; $\kappa = (s + \bar{s})/(\bar{u} + d) \sim 0.5$.
-The recent measurements from the LHC [69-72] and related studies [73,74] suggest a larger strange quark distribution, that may potentially even be larger than the up and down sea quarks.
-The x dependence of xs is essentially unknown, and it may differ from that of xd, or $x(\bar{u}+d)$, by more than a normalisation factor.
+Fixed-target neutrino DIS measurements [62-66] typically prefer a strange PDF that is roughly half of the up and down sea distribution; $\kappa = (s + \bar{s})/(\bar{u} + \bar{d}) \sim 0.5$ .
+The recent measurements from the LHC [67-70] and related studies [71,72] suggest a larger strange quark distribution, that may potentially even be larger than the up and down sea quarks.
+The precise knowledge of the strange quark PDF is of high relevance, since it provides a significant contribution to standard candle measurements at the HL-LHC, such as W/Z production, and it imposes a significant uncertainty on the W mass measurements at the LHC.
+The LHeC provides the opportunity to resolve many of these open questions on the strange quark PDF and further greatly improved the precision of s(x).